 Gerda began to cry with such heart-rending sobs that she woke up both the prince and the princess.
 They felt sorry for the little maiden and decided to help her.
 They promised her new shoes and a carriage of gold.
 Two footmen were to drive Gerda further on through her quest.

-But, as they were driving through the dark woods, some bandits attacked them and took the golden carriage.
+But, as they were driving through the dark woods, and the carriage shone brightly as a star between the tall treetrunks, some bandits who lay in ambush in the underbrush attacked them, caught the frightened horses, and took the golden carriage.

 Maybe they should have killed Gerda, if a young girl who was part of the robber band had not pleaded and nagged for her sake.
-Now, she was escorted instead to their den, a crumbling old ruin.
+Now, she was escorted instead to their den, a crumbling old ruin, in the company of her unexpected saviour.

 The robber maiden had a pet reindeer, that she rode into battle and wanted Gerda to say hello to.
 She had expected the robber maiden's fiery steed to be a pony or a little mule instead.
 The reindeer didn't appear to feel at home in the robbers' den, Gerda thought.